 British Army Ancestors

-Researching British Army personnel serving in Australia to 1870
+A guide to researching British Army personnel serving in Australia to 1870

 In 1788, four companies of British Marines arrived in the colony of New South Wales on the six ships of the First Fleet.
 Their duties were to defend the colony from attack, to guard convicts and provide policing in the colony.